keirames/reinvent/proxi/README.md

-i want a reverse proxy, but don't know how to do it.
-Trying...
+wsl2 on window 10 unable to call window localhost - window using vpn for work i want to create a tool for workarounds